Listing your home for sale? Consider staging it.

 - Guest bedroom

 At this stage of the game, you cannot clean too much.
-A deep and thorough cleaning accomplishes two things: It makes the home attractive to buyers, and a scrupulously clean home also conveys the impression of a place that has been well-maintained.
+A deep and thorough cleaning accomplishes two things: It makes the home attractive to buyers, and conveys the impression of a place that has been well-maintained.